tayhalll12c/ConfigureAD/README.md

 <img src="https://i.imgur.com/jF5ZynI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the settings of Client-1, navigate to 'Rename this PC (advanced)'.
+After the restart is complete, log back in to CLient-1.
+Then, in settings, navigate to 'Rename this PC (advanced)'.
 </p>
 <br />